How to Improve the Speed of a Drag and Drop WordPress Site

 There are other ways you can optimize your images, but they'll involve adding a new process to your content workflow.
 Specifically, you'll need to use some kind of tool to optimize your images before uploading them.
 Here are a few options.

-TinyPNG Homepage
+Tinypng Homepage

 Option 1: Use a tool.
 There are a bunch of web-based tools out there you can use to optimize your images.
 You upload them to a tool, it does the optimization work with its software and feeds you the optimized image that is ready to download and use on your website.
 You can try some of these: